|Homepage:||Click to visit|

 Find out more about this great program by watching the following video, featuring an ANU participant in 2016 who was sponsored by the Coral Bell School of Asia Pacific Affairs in the College of Asia and the Pacific!

 ACICIS' International Relations Program (IRP) hosted by Parahyangan Catholic University in Bandung, Indonesia, allows students to undertake a new professional placement option where they can gain valuable workplace skills.
 Adam Scott Reeves, RMIT University, Phoebe Siers, The Australian National University and Sarah Yoga, Western Sydney University, talk about their experiences on the program in this video. $6,000 New Colombo Plan Mobility Grants are available to support eligible students on this program in 2017.
 Find out more information here: http://www.acicis.edu.au/programs/semester/international-relations-irp/Posted by Australian Consortium for 'In-Country' Indonesian Studies on Monday, February 27, 2017

 This program will run from Thursday 9 August 2018 - 14 December 2018.

 You will be enrolled in ASIA2107 and continue to pay your tuition fees to ANU whilst undertaking courses at Parahyangan Catholic University.

-This opportunity is open to all ANU undergraduate students who are currently enrolled and who have completed 24 units of study at the time of application.
+This opportunity is open to CAP undergraduate students who have completed at least 24 units of study at the time of application.
 You will need to have 24 units of space in your CAP degree for this opportunity.

-Tell us how this opportunity will benefit your studies at ANU and future career plans.
-We will allocate places based on the best responses.
+Just tell us how this opportunity will benefit your studies at ANU and future career plans.
 Academic results will be taken into consideration during the selection process.

 ACICIS provides advice and information on student accommodation options in Indonesia, including information on kos/student boarding houses or home stay arrangements.
 Further details can be found at: http://www.acicis.edu.au/programs/semester/accommodation/